PowerShell/SecretManagement/help/Set-Secret.md

 ```

 ### -SecretInfo
-A SecretInformation object describing a stored secret returned by `Get-SecretInfo`.
+A SecretInformation object describing a stored secret returned by 'Get-SecretInfo'.
 This allows moving secrets from one extension vault to another.

 ```yaml